afisaminou/osticket-prereqs/README.md

 <p></p>
 <br />
 Thank You for reading!
-For the the next tutorial in this series go[here](https://github.com/afisaminou/post-install-config)
+For the the next tutorial in this series go [here] (https://github.com/afisaminou/post-install-config)

 </p>